Fingertips/wowza-plugin-switchtube/README.md

 ## Configuration

+In order to integrate with SWITCHtube an application needs a number of settings and features.

+Add the following to `application_name/Application.xml`:

 * **SWITCHtubeCallbackUrl**: URL to the SWITCHtube install, usually `https://tube.switch.ch/streaming/events`
 * **SWITCHtubeCallbackSecret**: Shared secret between the module and SWITCHtube, used to authenticate the Wowza server.